 Q. What are the safety protocols?
-We ask everyone to wear masks while shopping.
+We ask everyone to wear masks while shopping, or keep your distance from each other.
 Bags and clothes will be laid out and there is no need to be close.
 Use hand sanitizer before and after handling clothes.

 Q. What are benefits/responsibilities of hosts?
 Benefits: People bring you donations of clothes in your child's size or your size, and you have first dibs on choosing what you want.
 Fun to see people and good karma.
 Responsibilities: Need to set up and maintain site from 10am-3pm on swap day.
 Works-in-Progress will bring signs, bags, maps and support if you need a break.
 Bring hand sanitizer for yourself and shoppers.